-- Prepare and implement a stakeholder engagement and communication strategy. - Deliver an economic impact assessment report for KID to support advocacy discussions with other levels of government and data-driven decision making. - Continue to align strategic priorities and build intergovernmental relationships with provincial ministries active in Kananaskis (e.g., seek a stronger relationship with and/or role within Kananaskis Country Interdepartmental Consultative Committee). - Formalize mechanisms to better connect with community, neighbouring municipalities, and First Nations.
+- Prepare and implement a stakeholder engagement and communication strategy. - Continue to align strategic priorities and build intergovernmental relationships with provincial ministries active in Kananaskis (e.g., seek a stronger relationship with and/or role within Kananaskis Country Interdepartmental Consultative Committee). - Formalize mechanisms to better connect with community, neighbouring municipalities, and First Nations.